oshaughn/research-projects-RIT/README.md

   * O'Shaughnessy and Lange: Iterative pipeline, fitting and posterior generation code, external interfaces (EOB, surrogates)
   * Field, O'Shaughnessy, Blackman: Surrogate basis method
   * ...

+## Relationship to version of rapid_pe in lalsuite
+Chris Pankow has also been maintaining a port of the original rapid_pe as part of lalsuite.
+While this code is unreviewed and has many API and workflow differences, the underlying likelihood evaluation procedure is the same.
+We hope to eventually merge the codebases, likely by modernizing the version in lalsuite and/or by ports of rapid_pe techniques to the next-generation PE code 'gwin'.